Reduce Rendering Times in Premiere Pro

 Tip #7: Reduce Rendering Time by Optimising Imports

 One of the undoubted advantages of Premiere Pro is the support for numerous native codecs with which to edit without the need for transcoding.
-The downside to this approach is that camera codecs are often not optimised for editing.
+The downside to this approach is that camera codecs are often not optimized for editing.
 For example, the h264 allows you to obtain good quality files at a relatively low data rate, recent computers handle it well but, to decode it, they make intensive use of their resources.
 This means slowdowns during editing and long export times, especially when using effects.

-With Premiere Pro, one of the approaches to working with optimised files is to transcode the video in advance instead of directly importing the h264, or other compressed, format files.
+With Premiere Pro, one of the approaches to working with optimized files is to transcode the video in advance instead of directly importing the h264, or other compressed, format files.
 We can use one of the many variants of ProRes (if we are working on Mac), or the Avid DNxHD codecs, which are downloaded for free for both Mac and Windows, or the Cineform codecs, perhaps less popular but available free for Mac and Windows as part by QuickDesktop.

-To transcode the files you can use Prelude, Media Encoder, or other third party software that keeps the metadata intact, such as Edit Ready (Mac only).
+To transcode the files you can use Prelude, Media Encoder, or other third-party software that keeps the metadata intact, such as Edit Ready (Mac only).

 Increase Memory Allocation to Render Faster in Premiere Pro